Is December a Good Time to Visit New Orleans (ANSWERED)

 - Fats Domino

 - Allen Toussaint

 It’s safe to say that when you’re enjoying the sounds of the Crescent City, you could quite possibly be listening to the next up-and-coming jazz superstar!
 While dancing to some awesome music is a great way to warm up in December, if you’re looking for something more seasonal, NOLA has that, too:

 St. Louis Cathedral Concert Series: Year after year, hundreds flock to the beautiful St. Louis Cathedral in Jackson Square for their annual St. Louis Cathedral Concerts.
 This free concert series features local favorites, church choirs, jazz musicians, and more!
-All shows are open to the public, donations are welcome, and for show times and more information, click here.
+Donations are welcome, and all shows are open to the public.

-Carolers in Jackson Square: Join thousands of others on December 22, 2019, at 6:30p.m., and light up Jackson Square by candle light and caroling!
-Since 1946, this event has been one of the city’s favorite ways to spread holiday cheer.
+Carolers in Jackson Square: Light up Jackson Square by candle light and caroling!
+Since 1946, this free event has been one of the city’s favorite ways to spread holiday cheer.
 It is recommended to arrive early, since capacity is usually met.
-This event is free, and for more information, click here.

 However you decide to spend your December in New Orleans, diving in to the music scene is a necessity.
 Whether you’re checking out the talented street performers on Bourbon Street, or listening to some jazz at the Spotted Cat Music Club, this music is truly the heart and soul of the city, and one of the best ways to understand the area’s rich culture.

 Celebrate the City and Enjoy the Top Things to Do

 With so many fun and fantastic things to do in New Orleans, it can sometimes be hard to choose the best activities for you and your group.
 Don’t worry!
 We’ve narrowed down some of the top tours and attractions, and compiled a list of some of the best things to do in New Orleans in December: